Initial Load Performance Tuning

 CREATE CONSTRAINT order_id_unique FOR (o:Order) REQUIRE o.id IS UNIQUE;

-Monitor index readiness via SHOW INDEXES and defer relationship creation until node anchors are fully materialized.
-Attempting to CREATE relationships before target nodes exist triggers expensive implicit lookups and transaction rollbacks.
+Monitor index readiness via SHOW INDEXES YIELD name, state WHERE state <> 'ONLINE' (an empty result means all indexes are ready) and defer relationship creation until node anchors are fully materialized.
+Attempting to MERGE relationships before target nodes exist triggers expensive lookups and can cause transaction rollbacks.

 Deterministic Transformation & Schema Validation